Skills covered in the class

 Adoption is still foreign

-The burly stereotypes of pickup truck owners simply don’t fit into the demographics of EV owners.
-It will take a high level of marketing and convincing to sell brand-loyal truck owners on the benefits of switching to an electric truck.
-On Tesla’s Cybertruck, one analyst noted that the flashy electric truck misses the mark on core truck buyers — a contractor is “not going to show up to a work site in this truck.”
-With so much cost-saving potential, companies may need to be strategic about how they’re branding electric trucks to alter that stereotype.
+The burly stereotypes of pickup truck owners simply don’t fit into the demographics of current EV owners.
+It will take considerable convincing to sell brand-loyal truck owners on the benefits of switching to an electric truck.
+On Tesla’s Cybertruck, one analyst noted that the flashy electric truck misses the mark on core truck buyers—a contractor is “not going to show up to a work site in this truck.”
+With so much cost-saving potential, companies may need to be strategic about how they’re branding electric trucks to alter current perceptions.

 Distance and elements cause trouble

-Combustion engines allow for gear-shifting, drastically reducing the amount of fuel needed to stay at any given speed.
-EVs, on the other hand, use more energy at higher speeds — it’s recommended that EV drivers keep their speed under 60 mph to maintain battery life.
-This means combustion trucks may be a more efficient choice for lengthy freeway trips — especially if your electric commercial truck is loaded up with cargo.
+Most combustion-powered vehicles offer fuel ranges of 300-450 miles per tank.
+In 2021, the average EV offered a range of 234 miles; today, that number sits right below 300.
+While that is an improvement, it might not be enough to eliminate drivers’ range anxiety—and how fast you’re going can impact that range.
+EVs use more energy at higher speeds, and it’s recommended that EV drivers keep their speed under 60 mph to maintain battery life.
+This means combustion trucks may be a more efficient choice for lengthy freeway trips—especially if your electric commercial truck is loaded up with cargo.
 And that doesn’t even take weather into account.
 EVs don’t generally do well in the cold.
 Using your heating system in cold weather can sap EV batteries, leaving ranges cut by more than 40 percent.

 Starting small

-Electric trucks might not yet have the capacity for long-distance travel simply due to the shortage of EV charging stations.
-In the meantime, electric trucks offer a great opportunity for local route use.
-These short-distance travels have the potential to make a big impact.
+Electric trucks might not yet have the capacity for long-distance travel simply due to the shortage of EV charging stations in the United States—but that doesn’t mean there isn’t a great opportunity to use EVs for local routes.
+These short-distance travels have the potential to make a big impact (think last mile delivery applications).

 Heavy-duty, efficient models